SKLD-xm/speechy/README.md

 # speechy
-A text-to-speech synthesizer based on C#.
+A text-to-speech synthesizer based on C# developed by skld-xm.
-Made by SKLD/pythonomial (Both accounts are one person, I kind of made a mistake with the two accounts so)

 ### Current version: 1.4